cosmicjs/vue-blog-netlify-template/README.md

 ### 1. Deploy to Netlify

-Click on the button below to deploy this application to Netlify.
-By default, it will be connected to the default Cosmic JS Bucket.
+Click the button below to deploy this application to Netlify.
+By default, it will be connected to the a demo Cosmic JS Bucket.

 [![Deploy to Netlify](src/assets/deploy-button.svg "Deploy this application to Netlify")](https://app.netlify.com/start/deploy?repository=https://github.com/cosmicjs/vue-blog-netlify-template)